deepjavalibrary/djl/engines/pytorch/pytorch-engine/README.md

 System.setProperty("PYTORCH_PRECXX11", "true");
 ```

-You can choose a native library based on your platform if you don't have network access at runtime.
+If you don't have network access, you can add a offline native library package based on your platform
+to avoid downloading the native libraries at runtime.

 ### macOS
 For macOS, you can use the following library: